oracle/graal/docs/reference-manual/native-image/JFR.md

   ```shell
   native-image -H:+AllowVMInspection Example
   ```
-  The `-H:+AllowVMInspection` option permits the VM to be inspected during runtime.
+  The `-H:+AllowVMInspection` option enables optional features such as JFR that can be used to inspect the VM.

 3. Run the executable and start recording:
   ```shell